Franchise: Doctor Who Expanded Universe

 - "Real Time": recorded by Big Finish, starring the Sixth Doctor and Big Finish companion Evelyn.
 Notably the first cooperation between Colin Baker and the BBC since he got Screwed by the Network.

 - Scream of the Shalka: A 2003 anniversary special by BBCi, which featured a Ninth Doctor played by Richard E. Grant.
 The TV series' return (announced two months earlier), however, meant the Shalka Doctor got overwritten in continuity.
-It also had a cameo by a now somewhat well-known Who fan who basically insisted on having a part written just for him after hearing about the production from down the hall.
+It also featured a cameo by a now somewhat well-known Who fan who basically insisted on having a part written just for him after hearing about the production from down the hall.
+It eventually was released on DVD in the fall of 2013.

 - Doctor Who annuals.
 Included in this section as the majority of their fictional material was prose, although many also included comic strips.
 Originally published by World Distributors from 1965 to 1986, revived for a few years in the 1990s by Marvel Comics, and revived again in the 21st century.
 The 21st century saw separate publications of The Doctor Who Annual (mostly non-fictional material), The Doctor Who Storybook (fiction) and The Brilliant Book of Doctor Who (both fiction and non-fiction).
 During the 1960s and part of the 1980s, and since the show's revival, these had significant involvement by people connected with the TV series and the fictional content was quite close to the TV show.
 During the 1970s and other parts of the 1980s, this was notoriously not so, with art that barely resembled the TV actors and some extremely bizarre and OOC stories.